KazaiMazai/SwiftletModel/README.md

 #### Default Merge Strategy

-When saving enities to context, you can omit the `options` since the defaultMergeStrategy is used as a default.
+When saving entities to context, you can omit the `options` since the defaultMergeStrategy is used.

-The default merge Strategy replaces existing models in the context upon save:
+The default merge Strategy replaces existing models in the context upon saving:

 ```swift
 var context = Context()